SakshiSatpathy/ReadMe/README.md

 Nine labs tackling real-world challenges such as : (a) encoding and decoding messages (b) simulating a “Guess the word” game with binary search and Huffman coding (c) applying Central Limit theorem to entropy and confidence intervals calculations (d) developing a Metropolis-Hastings algorithm to simulate a discrete-time and continuous-time Markov Chains (these are just a few of the several scenarios).

-The topics encompassed were : 1.
-Probability fundamentals (Discrete and Continuous Probability, Bounds, Convergence of Random Variables, Law of Large Numbers, Discrete Time Markov Chains) 2.
-Random processes and estimation (Transforms, Central Limit Theorem, Queueing, Poisson Processes, Continuous Time Markov Chains, Communication, Information Theory, MLE/MAP, Detection, Hypothesis Testing) 3.
-Applications of probability (LLSE, MMSE, Kalman Filtering, Tracking).
+The topics encompassed were:
+(a) Probability fundamentals (Discrete and Continuous Probability, Bounds, Convergence of Random Variables, Law of Large Numbers, Discrete Time Markov Chains)
+(b) Random processes and estimation (Transforms, Central Limit Theorem, Queueing, Poisson Processes, Continuous Time Markov Chains, Communication, Information Theory, MLE/MAP, Detection, Hypothesis Testing)
+(c) Applications of probability (LLSE, MMSE, Kalman Filtering, Tracking).

 3) EECS 127 (Optimization Models in Engineering) HomeWork

 Problem sets/homework on the following topics:
-a.
-Linear Algebra concepts including vectors, projections, matrices, symmetric matrices, Linear equations, least-squares and minimum-norm problems, SVD, PCA and related optimization problems)
+(a) Linear Algebra concepts (including vectors, projections, matrices, symmetric matrices, Linear equations, least-squares and minimum-norm problems, SVD, PCA and related optimization problems)
-b.
-Convex Optimization problems on convex sets, convex functions, KKT optimality conditions, duality (weak and strong), Slater's condition, special convex models including LP, QP, GP, SOCP), and Robustness
+(b) Convex Optimization problems on convex sets, convex functions, KKT optimality conditions, duality (weak and strong), Slater's condition, special convex models (including LP, QP, GP, SOCP), and Robustness
-c.
-Optimization applications including Machine Learning, Control Systems, Engineering design, and Finance
+(c) Optimization applications including Machine Learning, Control Systems, Engineering design, and Finance

 4) DES-INV 190-10 (Design and Cybersecurity) Final Project

 Cyberus: Designed a one-stop-shop app for smart city stakeholders (residents, government, businesses) to understand and safeguard themselves using existing cybersecurity and privacy protections.
+Users can:
-Users can: (1) find if they live in a smart city, load city-specific features including options to scan public tech and understand data collected from residents, (2) schedule and join city-wide events on the calendar (eg. smart city workers tackling interoperability, expert talks, or smart city government leadership training), (3) Teachers can download the city-curated school curriculum on smart cities and how students can protect their privacy, (4) learn about government policies, local vendors, smart city definitions, and cyber firms near users, (5) buy custom-designed surveillance camera covers which are sensor-enabled and close surveillance cameras in the event of a ransomware or city-wide cyber breach.
+(a) find if they live in a smart city, load city-specific features including options to scan public tech and understand data collected from residents, (b) schedule and join city-wide events on the calendar (eg. smart city workers tackling interoperability, expert talks, or smart city government leadership training), (c) Teachers can download the city-curated school curriculum on smart cities and how students can protect their privacy, (d) learn about government policies, local vendors, smart city definitions, and cyber firms near users, (e) buy custom-designed surveillance camera covers which are sensor-enabled and close surveillance cameras in the event of a ransomware or city-wide cyber breach.
 This prevents surveillance misuse by unauthorized parties.

 5) CompSci 160 (User Interface Design and Development) Projects (a) Auxilium: Designed and built a community helping web app Auxilium which matches older people needing help and college students wanting to help.
 Supports chat, location sharing, and posting of blogs and tasks with a customizable home feed for users based on interest communities, skills, and location.
 Built using HTML, CSS, Django, Google Maps Location API, Websockets.